Sevillian school of sculpture: Martínez Montañés

 Image of Saint Ignatius of Loyola.
 Martínez Montañés sculpted the face and hands in 1610 at the time Ignatius was beatified.
 The sculpture is now in the Church of the Annunciation in Seville.

 In the final quarter of the 16th century, Juan Martínez Montañés, born in Alcalá la Real (province of Jaén) made his residence in Seville; it would be his base throughout his long life and career.
 The greatest and most characteristic sculptor of the school of Seville, in the course of a long and fruitful career Martínez Montañés produced important altarpieces and sculptures for numerous places in Spain and the Americas.
 Originally a classicist, but tending later in his career toward a light Baroque, his art instantiated the views of the Council of Trent with respect to the pastoral value of sacred imagery.
 His polychrome sculptures in wood show an equilibrium between material and form, idea and representation; his figures at show a lighthanded realism that supports the substance of their expression.
 His studio was, in effect, a school for artists, and his work influenced 17th-century artists in Spain and in the Spanish colonies.
-Among his students were Juan de Mesa, originally from Córdoba and Alonzo Cano, originally from Granada, both prominent figures in the Spanish Baroque.
+Among his students were Juan de Mesa, originally from Córdoba and Alonso Cano, originally from Granada, both prominent figures in the Spanish Baroque.
 Mesa is known particularly for processional images for penitential confraternities, including several that are used during Holy Week in Seville.
 Cano became an architect, sculptor, and painter, whose works can be seen in Seville, Madrid and his native Granada; he was the originator of the Baroque era of the school of Granada.